Public Goods – Historically

 PUBLIC GOODS IN ANCIENT TIMES

 The drive to create and build things together– things that people need or want — is ancient.
 Around 2500 BCE, the people of Mohenjo-Daro constructed one of the ancient world’s most sophisticated urban water and sanitation systems — wells, sewer systems, and flush toilets serving an entire city.
 The Romans built 120,000 miles of roads — 50,000 of them stone-paved — knitting together a civilization and enabling trade and communication.
 The Inca engineered 25,000 miles of roads across some of the most rugged terrain on earth.
-The Aztecs brought fresh water to Tenochtitlan via aqueducts, beginning in 1418.
+The Aztecs brought fresh water to Tenochtitlan (now Mexico City) via aqueducts, beginning in 1418.

 Ancient public goods